Cedrick Wilson Jr.: Dallas Cowboys

 Wilson was selected by the Dallas Cowboys in the sixth round (208th overall) of the 2018 NFL draft.
 On July 31, Wilson was placed on injured reserve after being diagnosed with a torn labrum in his shoulder.

 On August 31, 2019, Wilson was released after being passed on the depth chart by Devin Smith.
 He was signed to the practice squad on September 2.
-He was promoted to the active roster on September 13, to serve as the No. 5 receiver after fellow receiver Tavon Austin was ruled out for Week 2 after suffering a concussion in the season opener.
+Wilson was promoted to the active roster on September 13, to serve as the No. 5 receiver after fellow receiver Tavon Austin was ruled out for Week 2 after suffering a concussion in the season opener.
 He was placed on injured reserve with a knee injury on December 10.
-He appeared in six games and was declared inactive in six contests, posting five receptions for 46 yards.
+Wilson appeared in six games and was declared inactive in six contests, posting five receptions for 46 yards.
 He played a role as both the kickoff and punt returner.

 Wilson playing for the Cowboys in 2021.

 In 2020, Cedrick appeared in 16 games, while posting 17 receptions for 189 yards, two receiving touchdowns, two passes for 23 yards and one touchdown pass.
 In the Week 3, 31–38 loss against the Seattle Seahawks, Wilson finished with five receptions for 107 receiving yards and two touchdowns, as the team was forced to play more four wide receiver sets.
 It was the first game in his professional career with at least 100 receiving yards in a single game.
 In Week 5 against the New York Giants, Wilson threw an 11-yard touchdown pass to quarterback Dak Prescott on a trick play during the 37–34 win.

 The Cowboys placed an original round restricted free agent tender on Wilson on March 17, 2021.
 He signed the one-year contract on April 22.
 2021 saw Wilson more involved with the offense as a primary deep-ball threat due to teammate Michael Gallup missing half of the season because of injuries.
-In Week 8 against the Minnesota Vikings Wilson caught a 73-yard touchdown reception as the Cowboys would win the game 20–16.
-In Week 12 he had 104 yards on 7 receptions against the Las Vegas Raiders.
-Week 18 saw Wilson have his best game in his career against the Philadelphia Eagles, as he had 5 receptions for 119 yards and two touchdowns.
+In Week 8 against the Minnesota Vikings, Wilson caught a 73-yard touchdown reception as the Cowboys would win the game 20–16.
+In Week 12, he had 104 yards on 7 receptions against the Las Vegas Raiders.
+Week 18 saw the best game in his career against the Philadelphia Eagles, as he had 5 receptions for 119 yards and two touchdowns.
 Wilson finished the season with career highs in every statistical category; 602 yards and 6 touchdowns on 45 receptions.